Fed-batch culture

-Fed-batch culture is, in the broadest sense, defined as an operational technique in biotechnological processes where one or more nutrients (substrates) are fed (supplied) to the bioreactor during cultivation and in which the product(s) remain in the bioreactor until the end of the run.
+A fed‑batch culture is, in the broadest sense, defined as a bioprocessing operation in which one or more nutrients (substrates) are supplied to the bioreactor during cultivation of microorganisms or animal cells, while no culture broth (cells and medium) is taken out until the final harvest.
 An alternative description of the method is that of a culture in which "a base medium supports initial cell culture and a feed medium is added to prevent nutrient depletion".
-It is also a type of semi-batch culture.
-In some cases, all the nutrients are fed into the bioreactor.
-The advantage of the fed-batch culture is that one can control concentration of fed-substrate in the culture liquid at arbitrarily desired levels (in many cases, at low levels).
+In some fed‑batch cultures, the entire culture medium or a precursor of the target metabolite serves as the feed substrate.
+It is also called semi-batch culture.